-The Stabroek Block is 6.6 million acres (26,800 square kilometres) and is located approximately 120 miles (193 kilometres) offshore Guyana.
-The Liza, Payara and Snoek discoveries are located in the Stabroek Block.
+Drilling continues to yield positive results.
+Turbot 1, is the latest and fifth new oil discovery in the 6.6million acre Stabroek Block since Liza 1 in May 2015, when ExxonMobil announced that first significant discovery.
+Exploration continues.
+The Stabroek Block is 6.6 million acres (26,800 square kilometres) and located approximately 120 miles (193 kilometres) offshore Guyana.
+The Liza, Payara, Liza deep, Snoek and Turbot discoveries are located in the Stabroek Block.

 EEPGL is operator and holds 45 percent interest, Hess Guyana Exploration Ltd. holds 30 percent interest and CNOOC Nexen Petroleum Guyana Limited holds 25 percent interest.